-Parents have the right to withdraw their children from those aspects of sex and relationship education, not included in the National Curriculum Science Orders, alternative work would be set.

-However this rarely happens, by working in partnership with parents they recognise the importance of this aspect of their child's education.
+Parents have the right to withdraw their children from non-statutory components of sex education within RSE.
+Requests for withdrawal should be discussed with the class teacher, PSHE subject leader or head teacher, and put it writing.
+However, this rarely happens, as by working in partnership with parents they recognise the importance of this aspect of their child's education.